dansgithubuser/dlal/README.md

 	- hide uninteresting variables
 	- place new components/variables in consistent spot, draw that spot

+- music from formula with time as input

 - operations in frequency domain
 	- low pass amplitude of frequencies over time
 		- for example, to extract the choral part of "Gangster's Paradise" which has many other fast-changing parts